DataDog/integrations-extras/cequence/README.md

    `https://http-intake.logs.datadoghq.com/api/v2/logs?ddsource=cequence`

-### Datadog Configuration

-The following configuration must take place within the Datadog Portal.

-1. Login to your Datadog portal.
-2. Navigate to [Integrations][7]
-3. Search for Cequence
-4. Highlight the integration and Click + Install.

 ## Data Collected
 All Datadog access and export data is configured on the Cequence UAP Platform.
 The Cequence Platform exports these logs to Datadog.